Donald-Berthelsen/CS4348-Proj3/devlog.md

 Then I can set the parent IDs of the children and drop them from memory Then I can actually split the parent, and we can continue for however many levels needed Also I'll need to check if the node is the root by looking at the header

+I'll have to make sure to test all my methods a second time before submission with how much I edit them This will come from testing on the CS machines

+I should have the basic non split case for insert done I don't need to explicitly make the initial root node since it has block ID 0 and 0 keys to start

+Looks like set_field doesn't play nice with blocks I obtain from get_block This likely comes from differences in datatypes between initialized and found blocks The problem stems from trying to read a block that doesn't exist

+I solved the problem by manually setting the value in memory if a read turns up empty While not the most elegant solution, it works for this case Now I'm having issues with set_block overwriting the header I suspect this is from seek not being valid to set where to write

+I solved this problem by changing the mode I use to open the file Now the issue is actually inserting the key/value Incrementing block size works fine, it's the other values that are a problem It doesn't help that the workflow to check changes is delete file->creat->insert->print At least print_block let me get rid of the last print step

+The blocks in memory are of proper format now after some tweaking Now the issue is they don't get written to the file properly At least it no longer is interfering with the header block

+Print is not working because I don't increment the next block ID when making the root This again runs into the issue of reading the file in a different data type than I write to it I'll have to solve this issue to progress

+The root of my problems was that the byte object is immutable By simply reading blocks as bytearrays, my problems are solved Except for print not working anymore, but basic insertion is good now And search works too now with my inserted values, yippee And I can fix the print error with a minor tweak

+[12/10/25 6:00 pm]
+I'm calling the second session here due to a prior commitment I did not accomplish my goal of completing the project, so I will need to do a third session I may end up cutting it tight on time
+This means I may not clean the code or test it on the CS machines This session had some unexpected roadblocks, but now I am over them The roadblocks came from an incorrect foundation from stuff I did in the last session So going forwards I should have a more solid foundation to prevent future roadblocks

+Next session I need to finish the project, and there will be a somewhat tight time constraint First I'll do load to help with future testing for insertion Load should be simple to do
+I'll also make a modified load that will create a fresh file to load into to help test Then it'll be splitting nodes for insert, then promoting values If things go smoothly the remaining work shouldn't take too long However judging by how this session went, I'm not sure that will be the case Regardless, I have a clear idea of what remains to be done and now I just need to follow through